appl-rot13/ShutdownScript/README.md

 )
 ```

-### Setting Cron
+### Configuring Cron

-Set the script to be executed periodically using cron.
+Configure the script to execute periodically using cron.

 Example of executing the script every 1 minute: